- Docs

 }

-Now drop [roxy_horoscope sign="leo"] into any post or page in the block editor (use a Shortcode block).
-Save and view the page.
-You should see the rendered horoscope with the sign, daily overview, love, career, lucky number, and lucky color.
+Drop [roxy_horoscope sign="leo"] into any post or page in the block editor (Shortcode block).
+You should see the rendered horoscope with daily overview, love, career, lucky number, and lucky color.

 <?php